 Measure ESG performance to determine success

 “The adage ‘what you don’t measure you can’t manage’ certainly applies to ESG program management.
-What makes it particularly challenging is there are no uniform reporting requirements, so it’s even harder to benchmark things like environmental and social impacts,” says DeCandido.
+What makes it particularly challenging is there are no uniform reporting requirements, so it’s imperative to benchmark within the company, amongst its peer group, and within the industry it operates in,” says DeCandido.

 Of course, outcomes don’t matter if they aren’t communicated to stakeholders.
 Fund managers should leverage the power of branding to distinguish themselves from competitors, starting with ESG reporting.
 Best practices include building a strong mission statement, setting metrics to show what matters to your firm and sharing successes.

 “The importance of telling your ESG story cannot be overemphasized, and there are many different vehicles and voices that can be leveraged to help spread the word, including your own employees,” says Salpeter.
-“It’s extremely valuable when employees promote stories through their own social media.
-Having them socialize with their networks gives authenticity and power to the message.”
+“It’s extremely valuable when GPs promote stories through press releases, investor communications, their websites or within an ESG report.
+Having them socialize with their communities gives authenticity and power to the message.”